Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>Typical landscape from this part of the trip.
 The sun was verrry hot.</figcaption>
 </figure>

 Finally, after several hours of walking in the heat on hard asphalt roads, we arrived at Cabaña del Padre Peuto, a *donativo* albergue (donation hostel) founded by a priest called Padre Ernesto.
 At these donativo albergues, you pay whatever you want for food and accommodation.
 Ernesto set this one up on the site of his old family home.
 There, with the help of volunteers, he wanted to share his life philosophy with passing pilgrims.
-The philosophy can be summarised as "life is the real Camino".
+That philosophy can be summarised as "life is the real Camino".
 The whole place had the vibe of a hippy forest retreat.
-I was registered by a friendly Mexican volunteer called Antonio.
+I was checked in by a friendly Mexican priest called Antonio, who was volunteering there.
 Then I made my bed (using disposable pillow covers & sheets, as usual), washed my clothes, and explored the property.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231011_190522.jpg') }}"